lee-joanne/cork-paints/README.md

       - Git was used by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

   5. [GitHub](https://github.com/)
       - Git was used to store the project code after being pushed in by Git.
-GitHub was also used to deploy the project to create a public link.
+GitHub Pages was also used to deploy the project to create a public link.

   6. [Sketch](https://www.sketch.com/)
-      - Sketch was used to create low fidelity wireframes of the website.
+      - Sketch was used to create low-fidelity wireframes of the website.

   7. [Pexels](https://www.pexels.com/)
       - Pexels was used for all images, including background images, to make the website look more appealing and eyecatching to the user.

   8. [Google Maps](https://maps.google.com)
       - Google Maps was used to embed an iFrame to insert onto the index page of the website.
-The map is very useful for users to understand exactly where the workshop is located.
+The map is very useful for users to understand exactly where the workshop is located and to seek directions to the workshop from their location.

   9. [ColorZilla](https://www.colorzilla.com/)
-      - ColorZilla Chrome extension was used to select the purple (#78748F) colour by using this tool on the hero image on the Index Page to identiy the main colour scheme of the website.
+      - ColorZilla Chrome extension was used to select the purple (#78748F) colour by using this tool on the hero image on the index page to identiy the main colour scheme of the website.

   10. [Tinypng.com](https://tinypng.com/)
       - Tinypng was used to compress all of my images throughout the website to make the performance speed faster.